-The premium, genuine and original Wild Woodgas Stove is reborn!
-March 2019: Back in stock!
+The premium, genuine and original Wild Woodgas Stove is back!

 This woodgas stove is at the cutting edge of wood-fuelled stove design.
 It features a unique stronger and more versatile pot support design.
 We listened to feedback from the international community of users, and redesigned the pot top so any size of pot can now be used with the stove even a mug.
 The new design also avoids the need for weld points, and is more robust for heavier loads.

 … Search the Internet for the dozens of videos of the Wild Woodgas in action around the world and forum discussions about its merits.